oyvindkinsey/easyXDM/README.md

 to send strings between the two documents.
 The transports does not have any dependencies outside the script itself and what the browser offers.

+**All the transports offer reliability, queueing and sender-verification, making them all equal to higher level classes.**

 **easyXDM.Channel** wraps a Transport and uses a serializer to enable you to send Javascript objects over the transport.
 This offer the most when used with the HTML5 JSON object, either via the native implementation or through Douglas Crockfords json2 library.